aws-samples/sample-amazon-qbusiness-index-search-api-java/README.md

-# QBusiness Search CDK Sample

-A fully automated, end-to-end AWS CDK Java sample showing how to:
+# amazon-qbusiness-index-search-api-java-sample

+Build an Amazon Q Business Index search API with Java CDK Stack

+Sample implementation showing how to set up a Trusted Token Issuer with Lambda and API Gateway, registering an Amazon Q Business Application with OIDC IdP integration, and deploying a search microservice.
+The sample is fully deployable via AWS CDK.

+Using this sample, you will be able to:
 1. Stand up a Trusted Token Issuer (TVM) (Lambda + API Gateway + KMS)
 2. Register an Amazon Q Business Application (OIDC IdP) + Index
 3. Deploy a Search microservice (Lambda + API Gateway) that fetches an OIDC token from TVM, calls STS to assume-role-with-web-identity, and invokes Q Business's SearchRelevantContent API